-With single exploration, the state of occupation, or availability, of the system No. 5 group at exchange A or exchange T is considered only when the condition ST is determined at this exchange in the system No. 5 outgoing register.
+With single exploration, the state of occupation, or availability, of the System No. 5 group at exchange A or exchange T is considered only when the condition ST is determined at this exchange in the System No. 5 outgoing register.

-a) If the exploration at A or at T shows that no free circuit in the system No. 5 group is available, overflow to the system No. 4 group takes place.
+If the exploration at A or at T shows that no free circuit in the System No. 5 group is available, overflow to the System No. 4 group takes place.

-For this overflow the register has all the numerical information (even in the case of a transit register like that of the T exchange mentioned above), and the end-of-pulsing indication ST. The register at the transit exchange T will be regarded, for successive selection operations, as an outgoing system No. 4 register.
-Thus, in this case, signalling between the three system No. 4 registers involved will be link-by-link and not end-to-end.
+For this overflow the register has all the numerical information (even in the case of a transit register like that of the T exchange mentioned above), and the end-of-pulsing indication ST. The register at the transit exchange T will be regarded, for successive selection operations, as an outgoing System No. 4 register.
+Thus, in this case, signalling between the three System No. 4 registers involved will be link-by-link and not end-to-end.

-In the case of Figure 2, as soon as the ST condition is available (at the latest immediately after the $5 \pm 1$ seconds delay provided for in the specifications for system No. 5) the number-received signal will be sent back from T to K in system No. 4.
+In the case of Figure 2, as soon as the ST condition is available (at the latest immediately after the $5 \pm 1$ seconds delay provided for in the specifications for System No. 5) the number-received signal will be sent back from T to K in System No. 4.

 The ST condition will also be used to cause the end-of-pulsing signal (code 15) to be sent forward from T to L, even in automatic working.
-The code-15 signal will cause the number-received signal to be sent back from L to T, so that there will be no need to wait for five or ten seconds at L before it is known that a complete number has been received.
+The code 15 signal will cause the number-received signal to be sent back from L to T, so that there will be no need to wait for five or ten seconds at L before it is known that a complete number has been received.

 The number-received signal sent by T will be received at K and will, in the case of an automatic call, release the outgoing register at that exchange.
-The second number-received signal, which will be sent by L, will be received at T to release the register at that exchange, despite the fact that the register has transmitted an end-ofpulsing signal which could have been used for releasing the register.
+The second number-received signal, which will be sent by L, will be received at T to release the register at that exchange, despite the fact that the register has transmitted an end-of-pulsing signal which could have been used for releasing the register.
 The establishment of the speech path at T takes place immediately after the release of the register.

-If in the case of Figure 1/Q.180 the ST condition is recognized in the outgoing exchange A, this same condition will also be used to cause the sending of the end-of-pulsing signal (code 15) from A to L, even in automatic operation.
+If in the case of Figure 1/Q.180 the ST condition is recognized in the outgoing exchange A, even in automatic operation.
 This end-of-pulsing signal will in the same way cause the number-received signal to be sent back from L to A.

-- b) If the exploration at A or at T shows that a free circuit in the system No. 5 group is available, the en bloc numerical information has to be transmitted over this circuit, followed by the end-of-pulsing signal ST, in accordance with the specifications for system No. 5 - In the case of Figure 2/Q.180, the conditions for the number-received signal and the release of the outgoing register are the same as under 4.2.1 a).
+b) If the exploration at A or at T shows that a free circuit in the System No. 5 group is available, the en bloc numerical information has to be transmited over this circuit, followed by the end-of-pulsing signal ST, in accordance with the specifications for System No. 5.

+In the case of Figure 2/Q.180, the conditions for the number-received signal and the release of the outgoing register are the same as under 4.2.1 a).